Al-Caveman/extreme_nerds/README.md

-usually nerds like p value to be smaller than `0.05`.  but in this case, it is `0.3778`, which is probably not small enough to reject the null hypothesis.
+usually nerds like p value to be smaller than `0.05`.  but in this case, it is `0.3778`, which is probably not small enough to reject the null hypothesis. but wat do u think?  is `0.3778` small enough to reject the null hypo?

+so, i guess, we can't reject the null hypothesis (which means we cannot demonstrate poland's superiority is systematic; could be by sheer dumb luck).

-but at the same time, we cannot accept the null hypothesis either.  maybe with a larger sample size we can prove pierogi's superiority.
+but, again, at the same time, we cannot accept the null hypothesis either.  so we can't say that ##poland's more extreme nerds is due to sheer dumb luck. maybe with a larger sample size we can prove pierogi's superiority.